 The perimeter at Bardia is quiet, as the Italians and British celebrate Christmas separately.
 As on other fronts, there is a tacit cease-fire for the day that is not ended until after dark.
 There aren't any meetings as during World War I, but nobody wants to get in a firefight and die on Christmas.

-On Malta, Governor Dobbie visits the troops throughout the island.
+In Malta, Governor Dobbie visits the troops throughout the island.
 Officers serve Christmas Dinner to other ranks, a first for the British Army.
-This begins a tradition which survives today.
+Thus begins a tradition that survives today.

 Spy Stuff: There are many rumors arguments about exactly when, and whether, Stalin received a copy of Fuhrer Directive No. 21 of 18 December 1940 regarding Operation Barbarossa.
 This is the Directive that spells out Hitler's intention to invade the Soviet Union at some point on or after 15 May 1941.
 By some accounts, today the Soviet Attaché in Berlin sends a copy to Stalin.